 Trouble Finding Spotting Scopes at Local Stores

-We live at a time when there are many models of spotting scopes to choose from and with the internet, we can find and buy every model that is produced and have it delivered directly to our front door, but many of us still have limited opportunities to test many of the spotting scope models in person before buying them.
+We live at a time when there are many models of spotting scopes to choose from and with the internet, we can find and buy every model that is produced and have it delivered directly to our front doors, but many of us still have limited opportunities to test many of the spotting scope models in person before buying them.

-How many of you live close to enough sporting goods stores that we could easily find, touch and test each of the 43 models of spotting scopes in the table above?
+How many of you live close to enough sporting goods stores that you could easily find, touch and test each of the 43 models of spotting scopes in the table above?
 I only found 14 of the 43 of the above spotting scopes at Cabela’s.
-I found only two more spotting scopes at Sportsman’s Warehouse and five more spotting scopes at Dick’s Sporting Goods for a total of 21 of the 43 on my list.
+I found two more spotting scopes at Sportsman’s Warehouse and five more spotting scopes at Dick’s Sporting Goods for a total of 21 of the 43 on my list.
 But I had to drive to three different cities, all of which were at least an hour’s drive from my house.
 I also went to Walmart and Sears, but didn’t find any new spotting scopes on the list.

-I was also able to see two more of the spotting scopes on my list at the local shooting range.
+I was able to see two more of the spotting scopes on my list at the local shooting range.
 I find that people at the range are usually happy to show and talk about their spotting scopes if they aren’t pushed for time.
 The shooting range is also a good place to test spotting scopes in real outdoor conditions.

 The Selection Process of Purchasing a Spotting Scope

 In the next post, I go through the process I used to first, eliminating spotting scopes that didn’t fit my need for a light-weight, mid-sized spotting scope that I can pack in the mountains and then 2nd, eliminating spotting scopes I couldn’t find in local stores and 3rd, the side by side comparisons of the the models I tested in person.
-We have reviewed the Nikon Prostaff by itself, have given general tips when reading spotting scope reviews and my personal selection process of why I chose the Nikon Prostaff 16-48×65 spotting scope in other articles under Gear Reviews.
+We have reviewed the Nikon Prostaff by itself, have given general tips about spotting scope reviews and my personal selection process of why I chose the Nikon Prostaff 16-48×65 spotting scope in other articles under Gear Reviews.